|

 -

 Another excellent program, is ExcelRecovery.
 It also cost $149 (with a $30 discount available if you link to their site) and recovers formatting.
-The Demo version allows you to save 300 cells whereas ExcelFIX only displays them.
-The company that makes the product Recoveronix along with Ontrack and ExcelFix' Cimaware are the big names in corrupt file recovery.
 It is available here:

 http://www.officerecovery.com/.